Flood geology: Modern geology

 In the 18th century, finds such as Hutton's Unconformity showing layers tilted, eroded, and overlaid, demonstrated the "abyss of time" in the geologic time scale.

 Modern geology, its sub-disciplines and other scientific disciplines use the scientific method to analyze the geology of the earth.
 The key tenets of flood geology are refuted by scientific analysis and do not have any standing in the scientific community.
 Modern geology relies on established principles, one of the most important of which is Charles Lyell's principle of uniformitarianism.
 In relation to geological forces it states that the shaping of the Earth has occurred by means of mostly slow-acting forces that can be seen in operation today.
 By applying these principles, geologists have determined that the Earth is approximately 4.54 billion years old.
 They study the lithosphere of the Earth to gain information on the history of the planet.
 Geologists divide Earth's history into eons, eras, periods, epochs, and faunal stages characterized by well-defined breaks in the fossil record (see Geologic time scale).
 In general, there is a lack of any evidence for any of the above effects proposed by flood geologists, and their claims of fossil layering are not taken seriously by scientists.

 Geochronology

 This Jurassic carbonate hardground shows generations of oysters and extensive bioerosion, features incompatible with the conditions and timing postulated for the Flood.

 The alternation of calcite and aragonite seas through geologic time.

 Geochronology is the science of determining the absolute age of rocks, fossils, and sediments by a variety of techniques.
-These methods indicate that the Earth as a whole is about 4.54 billion years old and that the strata that, according to flood geology, were laid down during the flood some 6,000 years ago, were actually deposited gradually over many millions of years.
+These methods indicate that the Earth as a whole is about 4.54 billion years old and that the strata that, according to creationist flood geology, were laid down during the biblical flood, were actually deposited gradually over many millions of years.